soilspectroscopy/ossl-imports/README.md

 **Note: the datasets in the public bucket can be updated without notice.**

+**Note: you can both run the link on a browser to download the files, or provide the URLs in a programming language to read them**

-Use the following URLs to load the whole OSSL levels:
+Use the following URLs to access the whole OSSL levels:

     ## Compressed csv
     https://storage.googleapis.com/soilspec4gg-public/ossl_all_L0_v1.2.csv.gz